Noah Davis (painter): Beginnings and education

 Davis started painting in his early teenage years, and was so serious about his work that, according to his brother Kahlil, he had his own studio by the time he was just 17 years old.
-He went on to study painting at the Cooper Union School of Art in New York City from 2001-2004, though he did not graduate.
+He went on to study painting at the Cooper Union School of Art in New York City from 2001 to 2004, though he did not graduate.
 By 2004 he had moved to Los Angeles, and began working at the bookstore at MOCA.
 He exhibited his paintings as early as 2007, in group exhibitions and solo gallery shows in Los Angeles, New York and elsewhere followed.
 It was during this time that he began to establish and build a reputation for his work.
 After having his work featured in a group show curated by Lindsay Charlwood in 2007, Davis gained the attention of Culver City gallery owner Bennett Roberts, of Roberts & Tilton.
 He would go on to be represented by Roberts for the next 5 years.
 Over the years, Davis would have his work shown in the Rubell Museum, Nasher Museum of Art, the Museum of Contemporary Art, Los Angeles, the Santa Barbara Museum of Art, and the Los Angeles County Museum of Art.

 Career

-Davis became known, for his melancholic portrayals of blurred black figures against barren or shadowy landscapes - paintings that often teetered dangerously into the unreal.
-During his life he made approximately around four hundred paintings, collages, and sculptures.
+Davis became known for his melancholic portrayals of blurred black figures against barren or shadowy landscapes – paintings that often teetered dangerously into the unreal.
+During his life he made approximately four hundred paintings, collages, and sculptures.
 His paintings are both figurative and abstract, realistic and dreamlike; they are about blackness and the history of Western painting, drawn from photographs and from life; they are energetic and mournful in their palette.
 "He paints what he sees and thinks, expressing the dynamics of his subject with great dignity and simplicity."
-Davis had advanced compositions that rendered three dimensional but remained flat.
+Davis had advanced compositions that rendered as three-dimensional but remained flat.
 He was influenced by European painters Marlene Dumas and Luc Tuymans, as well as American painters such as Mark Rothko and Fairfield Porter.